monzo/progression-framework/frameworks/executive-support.md

       - level: 5
         criteria:
           - "Key contributor to successfully achieving company goals relevant to your executive (where without *your* input, it's unlikely those goals would have been achieved)"
-          - "Owns projects that imact Monzo as a whole, leveraging stakeholders to deliver results."
+          - "Owns projects that impact Monzo as a whole, leveraging stakeholders to deliver results."
   - name: "knowledge"
     title:
     description: